 - 5.7.
-The budget shown in 5.6 above would produce the same units of output work as 2008/09 in both boroughs, but would not account for new legislation and duties.
+The budget shown in 5.6 above would produce the same units of output work as 2009/10 in both boroughs, but would not account for new legislation and duties.
 This is based on the work priorities remaining largely the same as this year (see Appendix 1). - 5.8.
-The Consortium agreement requires the Director of Trading Standards to provide alternatives to the proposed budget for consideration by the respective councils.
-As stated in this report there has been an increase in the legislation that is enforced by this Service which has led to additional pressures on existing resources.
-Therefore, the preferred option is to increase the establishment by one officer in each respective borough.
-This would result in an increase of approximately £45,000 each for both Brent and Harrow and ensure that the Service will be able to fulfil its additional statutory duties such as the enforcement of Copyright Designs and Patents Act, Home Information Packs Regulations 2007, The Protection of Consumers from Unfair Commercial Practices Regulations 2008, The Protection of Businesses from Misleading Marketing Regulations 2008, Proceeds of Crime Act and legislation in relation to age restricted goods.
-These additional posts would represent a 5% increase in the total Brent and Harrow Trading Standards budget. - 5.9.
-However, any reduction in the Trading Standards budget would lead to a significant reduction in responding to consumer complaints and trader enquiries.
-It would also mean that there will be a decrease in proactive work such as inspection of trade premises, consumer education and partnership working to address the problem in relation to the sale of counterfeit goods such as DVDs at Wembley Market and Harrow Town Centre.
-Any reduction in the Trading Standards budget will lead to an increase in complaints against the Service and would adversely affect the Service's ability to achieve the upper threshold standard with respect to the new national performance indicators for trading standards. (see 5.10 below).

-The table below sets out several options that should be considered along with the impact of any such increase/reduction in the 2008/09 Trading Standards Budget.
+The Consortium agreement requires the Head of Trading Standards to provide alternatives to the proposed budget for consideration by the respective Councils.
+However, I fully recognise that the current financial situation within both Councils does not allow for growth in the Trading Standards budget for 2010/11.
+Therefore, I do not propose to seek any growth whatsoever apart from the inflationary increase as stated in paragraph 5.6 above. - 5.9.
+Similarly, any decrease in the 2010/11 Trading Standards budget would lead to a significant reduction in our ability to respond to consumer complaints and trader enquiries.
+It would also result in a decrease in proactive work such as inspections of trade premises, consumer education and partnership working with other Council services and partner agencies, i.e. 'days of action', doorstep crime, Neighbourhood Champions Scheme, schools educational programmes.
+Any reduction in the Trading Standards budget will lead to an increase in complaints against the Service and would adversely affect the Service's ability to achieve the upper threshold standard with respect to the new national performance indicators for Trading Standards (see 5.10 below). - 5.10.
+Nevertheless, to comply with the requirements of the Consortium Agreement, the table below sets out several options that should be considered along with the impact of any such increase/reduction in the 2010/11 Trading Standards Budget.

-Options Total Cost Per Borough Complaints Reports Prosecutions Cost (£) (£) Brent Harrow Brent Harrow Brent Harrow Brent Harrow Zero Growth 1,829,280 988,726 840.554 1344 1208 72 62 34 28 Decrease of 3% 1,774,401 959,064 815,337 1303 1172 70 60 33 27 Decrease of 5% 1,737,816 939,290 798,526 1277 1148 68 59 32 26 Increase of 3% 1,884,158 1,018,388 865,770 1384 1244 74 64 35 29 Increase of 5% 1,920,744 1,038,162 882,581 1411 1268 76 65 36 30
+Options Total Cost (£) Cost Per Borough (£) Complaints Reports Prosecutions Brent Harrow Brent Harrow Brent Harrow Brent Harrow Zero Growth 1,714,046 891,264 822,782 1344 1208 72 62 34 28

+(Includes 0.75% inflation) Decrease of 2% 1,679,765 873,438 799,030 1317 1184 70 61 33 27 Decrease of 4% 1,645,484 855,651 789,833 1290 1160 69 59 32 26 Increase of 2% 1,748,327 909,130 839,197 1371 1232 73 63 35 29 Increase of 4% 1,782,608 926,956 855,652 1398 1256 75 64 35 29
-5.10 The Best Value Performance Indicator - BV 166, is a checklist of enforcement best practice for Trading Standards and Environmental Health Services.
-The score for the Service on compliance with the Indicator is currently at 100%.
-In addition to this a new single set of national indicators have been introduced this year as part of the new Performance Framework for Local Authorities.
-In this 'basket' of indicators the two that directly affect Trading Standards are "Satisfaction of businesses with local authority regulatory services" and the "Impact of local authority regulatory services"

-on the fair trading environment".
+- 5.11 A new single set of national indicators were introduced last year as part of the new Performance Framework for Local Authorities.
+In this 'basket' of indicators the two that directly affect Trading Standards are "Satisfaction of businesses with local authority regulatory services" and the "Impact of local authority regulatory services on the fair trading environment".
 There are also a host of other indicators where the Service will have an indirect impact as part of the Comprehensive Area Assessments, namely, with respect to Safer Communities and Children & Young People.
-In order to maintain the "upper threshold" standard for both respective Authorities it is vital that the existing complement of officers is maintained.

-5.11 The budget making processes in each Council are currently at too early a stage to identify likely budgetary allocations for 2009/2010.
+In order to maintain the "upper threshold" standard for both respective Authorities it is vital that the existing complement of officers is maintained. - 5.11 The budget making processes in each Council are currently at too early a stage to identify likely budgetary allocations for 2010/2011.